TX-XR/Sketch2Terrain-CHI25/README.md

 2. Clone this repository or download the source code from GitHub.
 3. Open the Unity project with 2022.2.19f1.
 Find the correct scene in Assets > 3DMappingAI > Scenes > Sketch2Terrain_demo_scene and double-click it.
 4. You are ready to play the project.
+# Settings
+### Set up controller type and dominant hand
+From the top menu of the Unity Editor, navigate to **ApplicationSettings** > **ApplicationSettings** to open the **Application Settings** in Inspector.

+0 = HTC Vive
+1 = Oculus
+2 = Valve

+Open dominant_hand.txt and set your dominant hand:

+0 = right-handed
+1 = left-handed

+# Customize system settings
+You can try out different system settings (eg: distance thresholds for intersection detection) than those we chose in the paper, by creating your own ScriptableObject:

+In your project (for example in Assets/Parameters) right-click > Create > CASSIE Parameters.
+Customize the values.
+Change the parameters currently used in the Unity app: in the scene, find the Parameters GameObject.
+Under the script CASSIE Parameters Provider drag your new Parameters ScriptableObject under Current Parameters.
+The default values are the ones we used in the paper and user study.
+A detailed description of each parameter (units and effect) is provided, hover over the name to display the description.
+You can always come back to default parameters by dragging the ScriptableObject Default CASSIE Parameters to the Parameters GameObject.
 # Dependencies/external code
 - [Mapbox](https://www.mapbox.com/unity): for the terrain model generation.
 - [CASSIE](https://gitlab.inria.fr/D3/cassie): for the curve network creation and smoothing post-processing.